Balanced Subsampling for Big Data with Categorical Covariates: Discussion

 \section{Discussion}

-In this paper, we proposed the balanced subsampling method for big data with categorical covariates.
-The selected subsample achieves a balance among levels of covariates, maximizing the overall information provided by the subsample.
+In this paper, we propose the balanced subsampling method for big data with categorical predictors.
+The selected subsample achieves a balance among predictor levels, maximizing the overall information provided by the subsample.
 A balanced subsample is typically nonsingular and allows more accurate parameter estimation and prediction.
-Simulations and real-world application confirm the improved performance of the subsample selected by the balanced subsampling over other available subsampling methods.
-It should be noted that although this paper assumes binary dummy variables for coding the categorical covariates in ANOVA regression, all theoretical results work if any nonsingular coding system (for example, an orthogonal coding framework such as the orthogonal polynomial) is used for coding the covariates.
+Simulations and a real-world application confirm the improved performance of the subsample selected by the balanced subsampling over other available subsampling methods.
+A balanced subsample offers substantial cost savings when observing the response.
+Although this paper assumes binary dummy variables for coding the categorical predictors, all theoretical results work if any nonsingular coding system (for example, an orthogonal coding framework such as the orthogonal polynomial) is used for coding the predictors.
 The superiority of a balanced subsample does not depend on the coding system.

+\reva{We adopt Algorithm \ref{alg1} to minimize $f(X_s)$ (alternatively, $\sum_{1\leq i<l\leq n}[\delta(x_i^*,x_l^*)]^2$) due to its straightforward implementation and efficiency.
+A primary drawback of Algorithm \ref{alg1} is its lack of guaranteed optimization of $f(X_s)$.
+If an optimal solution is imperative, various optimization algorithms, such as the simulated annealing algorithm \citep{Morris1995}, can be employed.
+Convergence is assured for these algorithms with sufficient iterations.
+Nonetheless, when dealing with extensive datasets, computational challenges may impede the efficacy of such algorithms.
+While the current Algorithm \ref{alg1} does not guarantee the minimization of $f(X_s)$, our extensive numerical results are strong evidence that the algorithm tends to efficiently produce a dramatically improved subsample relative to those found by other methods.}

-The balanced subsampling can be combined with robust regression, such as the S estimator, to enhance the robustness of the trained model to possible outliers.
-The training of the estimator involves repeatedly selecting small and nonsingular subsamples from the full data, which, as discussed in this paper and in \citep{koller2017nonsingular}, is infeasible via simple random sampling.
+The balanced subsampling can be combined with robust regression, such as the S estimator \citep{rousseeuw1984robust}, to enhance the robustness of the trained model to possible outliers.
+The training of the estimator involves repeatedly selecting small and nonsingular subsamples from the full data, which, as discussed in this paper and \citep{koller2017nonsingular}, is infeasible via simple random sampling.
 The randomness and nonsingularity of balanced subsamples make them applicable to training such estimators, although their performance for this purpose requires further study.